CELPIP vs. IELTS: Choosing the Right Proficiency Test

 IELTS:

-· Raw score based on number of correct answers (converted to band score).
+Raw score is based on the number of correct answers, which is then converted to a band score.

 Whichever path you choose, remember: mastering listening takes practice, patience, and persistence.
 So plug in those earbuds and get started—your success is only a play button away!